-- Some states require houses to be hooked to the power grid or sewage system, while others even prohibit camping in one’s own land for an extended period of time.
-Take all of this into consideration when selecting your off-grid location.
+- Some states require houses to be hooked to the power grid or sewage system, while others even prohibit camping on one’s own land for an extended period of time.
+Take all of this into consideration when selecting which state you’ll move to.

 Accessibility and Communication

 - Even when you’re living off the grid, you still have to consider accessibility.
-The best off-grid locations are those far enough from the general populace but have access to roads in case of emergencies.
-Make sure that the path to your property is clear and passable for vehicles, even during inclement weather
+The best off-grid locations are far enough from the general populace yet still have access to roads in case of emergencies.
+Make sure the path to your property is clear and passable for vehicles, even during inclement weather.

 - Do you need to be connected to the internet?
-If so, make sure that your area has internet service providers who can hook you up with a connection.
+If so, double-check whether your area has internet service providers who can hook you up with a connection.

-- And last but not the least, don’t discount the value of personal appeal.
-Hey, maybe you like the property because it’s got a nice view, is near your favorite hiking trail or you’ve got really pleasant neighbors.
+- Last but not least, don’t discount the value of personal appeal.
+Maybe you like the property because it’s got a nice view, is near your favorite hiking trail, or you’ve got really pleasant neighbors.
 Remember, you don’t wanna live somewhere you don’t personally like, so don’t forget to take your personal preference into consideration.

-Some off-grid properties already come with their own cabins or cottages.
+Some off-grid properties already come with cabins or cottages.
 Other locations, as we mentioned earlier, need a bit more work.

-Most off-grid folks like to build their houses from reclaimed wood or local timber so it’s cheaper and easier to transport.
+Most folks who live off the grid like to build their houses from reclaimed wood or local timber, so they’re cheaper and easier to transport.
 They usually employ traditional building methods and use concrete as little as possible.

 Other off-grid dwellings are more eccentric.
-Some people live in giant circular tents called yurts, while others live in Earthships, or dwellings that are designed like giant greenhouses made mostly from upcycled materials.
+Some people live in giant circular tents called yurts, while others live in Earthships, or dwellings designed like giant greenhouses made mostly from upcycled materials.